 As I cruise into ripe ol’ middle age, I’m growing wiser.
 Every day.
 And wonder… what took me so long?

-I mean, so many of these powerful lessons are blindingly obvious – once they are learned.
+I mean, so many of these powerful lessons learned in life are blindingly obvious – once they are learned.
 I’ll talk about just three of them today.

 1. Security is a Myth